medusajs/medusa/docs/content/add-plugins/paypal.md

 ---
 description: 'Learn how to integrate PayPal with the Medusa server.
-PayPal is a payment providers used by millions around the world.
 Learn how to install the PayPal plugin on the Medusa server and integrate into a storefront.'
 ---

 # PayPal